pehrn/FinApp/README.md

 Allows user to create a portfolio of stocks and track company's financials.

-I have followed a very basic ASP.NET Web API + React course, but I have added (and still adding) some extra features.
+I have followed basic .NET API + React course, but I have added (and still adding) extra features to the app.

 Sign-in with a demo user:
 - Username: demo